 Stand on your weaker leg, holding the other leg in the air and your arms by your sides.
 Close your eyes and hold your balance as long as possible.
 Repeat several times.

-Together with squats and lunges, you should find this routine very helpful for building leg strength, and can aid your rehabilitation from a knee injury.
+Together with squats and lunges, you should find these closed chain exercises for knees and legs very helpful for building strength, and can aid your rehabilitation from injury.